-A savory dinner waffle, that’s chock-full of smoky, delicious flavors, and will totally wow everyone at the table!
-Savory waffle recipes can be fantastic and these Bacon-Cheddar Gluten-Free Waffles will not disappoint!
+These savory gluten-free waffles that are chock-full of smoky, delicious flavors, and will totally wow everyone at the table!
+Bacon-Cheddar Gluten-Free Waffles will not disappoint!
 Savory waffles for dinner?

 Yes, for dinner!
 And not just because my kids thought it was a “totally awesome” idea.
 (Go figure.)

 These divine, savory waffles are generously packed with melting cheddar cheese, perfect bites of smoky bacon, and ever-so-slightly, crunchy scallions.